Injury Prevention Presenters – Eastern States

-My world was turned upside down.
-I was rushed to hospital and underwent surgery to pin fractures in both my neck and spine.
-My rehabilitation program took 6 months in hospital, including 8 weeks in a collar to repair the broken bones in my neck that could not be pinned.
+On 16 May 2002 I had finished work early, so as a keen triathlete decided to head out on a training ride leading up to a local competition.
+This is the day my world was turned upside down.
+Following a road accident I suffered permanent damage to my spinal cord resulting in paraplegia.
+Emergency surgery for 10-12 hours pinned fractures in both my neck and spine.
+My rehabilitation program took 8 months in hospital, including 8 weeks in a collar to repair the broken bones in my neck.

 “Accidents don’t discriminate – they can happen to anyone and everyone.”